genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/13_stepper.md

 |------|-------------|
 | @submit | Possibility to pass the function to be performed in the last step after clicking submit. |

-Below you see a simple example of how to implement it.
+Below you see a simple example of how to implement this.

 ```html
   <alpha-stepper